 “Signet has a sound framework of policies and practices designed to ensure equal opportunity for women and we do not tolerate discrimination of any kind," Lynn Dennison, Signet's chief legal, risk, and corporate affairs officer, said in a statement.
 You can read the Consent Decree in full, here.

 This story was last updated on March 13, 2017.

-The chairman of Signet, which owns Sterling Jewelers' Kay and Jared, has responded to allegations of a culture of sexual harassment and discrimination again the retail chains, describing them as a "purported parallel universe," according to The Washington Post.
+The chairman of Signet, which owns Sterling Jewelers' Kay and Jared, has responded to allegations of a culture of sexual harassment and discrimination in the retail chains, describing them as a "purported parallel universe," according to The Washington Post.

 “The portrait of Signet painted in recent media reports is irreconcilable to me with a company that I have served as director and chairman for more than five years,” Todd Stitzer asserted during a call last week, The Post reported, adding that 68% of Signet's retail management staff and 33% of its executives are female, which he interprets as a reflection of the brand's commitment to equality in the workplace.
 “This is a complex matter that cannot be reduced to a simple sound bite or clever phrase,” he continued.
 "The case will be determined primarily by statistical analysis, not salacious claims.”